Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: Methodology

 \subsection{Host-side active probing}

 On the same Raspberry Pi, a Python client performs end-to-end probing.
-Every $\sim$4--5\,s it issues a short ICMP ping train (4 probes) to a public DNS resolver and records average RTT and loss.
-Every 120\,s it runs \texttt{speedtest-cli} (default server selection) to obtain downstream and upstream TCP goodput.
-The client also reads Ethernet interface byte counters to estimate access-link send/receive throughput.
+Every $\sim$4--5\,s it issues a short Internet Control Message Protocol (ICMP) ping train (4 probes) to a public Domain Name System (DNS) resolver and records average RTT and loss.
+Every 120 s it runs \texttt{speedtest-cli} with automatic server selection; in its default downstream test, the tool opens multiple parallel TCP connections to the selected server and reports their aggregate downstream throughput.
+We use this aggregate downstream value as \(T_{\mathrm{user}}\), a host-side application-layer goodput aggregated over multiple connections, rather than a single-flow throughput or physical-layer capacity.
+Ethernet byte counters are logged only as auxiliary link-activity monitors and are not used to compute \(T_{\mathrm{user}}\).
 All records use UTC timestamps to align host-side observations with terminal telemetry.